Haason Reddick: Philadelphia Eagles

 On March 16, 2022, Reddick signed a three-year, $45 million contract with the Philadelphia Eagles.
-In Week 3 against the Washington Commanders, Reddick recorded 1.5 sacks including a forced fumble in the 24-8 win.
-The very next week, Reddick forced two sack-fumbles on Trevor Lawrence in the 29-21 win over the Jaguars, earning NFC Defensive Player of the Week.
-During the 2022 NFC Championship Game, Reddick recorded 2 sacks and forced a key fumble by San Francisco 49ers quarterback Brock Purdy.
-Purdy's throwing arm was injured in the process of the strip sack, leading to his inability to throw the ball effectively; this ultimately contributed to the 49ers 31-7 loss to the Eagles.
+In Week 3 against the Washington Commanders, Reddick recorded 1.5 sacks including a forced fumble in the 24–8 win.
+The very next week, Reddick forced two sack-fumbles on Trevor Lawrence in the 29–21 win over the Jaguars, earning NFC Defensive Player of the Week.
+During the 2022 NFC Championship Game, Haason Reddick recorded two sacks, including a crucial strip sack on 49ers quarterback Brock Purdy.
+The play injured Purdy's throwing arm, resulting in a torn ulnar collateral ligament (UCL) and forcing him to leave the game.
+Backup quarterback Josh Johnson replaced him for the San Francisco 49ers but later exited with a concussion.
+This left Purdy to re-enter the game, though he was unable to throw the ball due to his injury.
+The Eagles went on to secure a 31–7 victory over the 49ers.
 The Eagles reached Super Bowl LVII.
-In the Super Bowl, Reddick was limited to 1 tackle in the Eagles 38-35 loss to the Kansas City Chiefs.
+In the Super Bowl, Reddick was limited to one tackle in the Eagles 38–35 loss to the Kansas City Chiefs.